jonathanswenson/SQLQueryParser/README.md

 ### Extracting `ViewSchema` from `SELECT` grammar ASTs

 The AST produced from processing a SELECT statement is far more granular than we need for generating LookML.
-After producing the AST, we need `func CreateViewSchemaFromAST() -> ViewSchema`
+After producing the AST, we need `fun CreateViewSchemaFromAST() -> ViewSchema`

 The SELECT grammar must tolerate variances in SQL so dialect-specific functions and syntax can be processed without causing errors.